 The MSBAPM program continues to receive recognition for excellence, with the latest achievement including a No. 6 ranking in the nation from the web site Predictive Analytics Today.
 Continue Reading

 MBA Program Ranks Third in the World for New Alumni “Salary Uplift”

 Jessica V. Hoffman did her homework before selecting UConn to pursue an MBA.

 “If I was going to take two years off from work, I wanted to come out with impressive job opportunities,” said Hoffman, who earned her UConn MBA in 2014 and is now a senior vice president at Bank of America Merrill Lynch.

-“It ultimately came down to UConn or Notre Dame.
+“It ultimately came down to UConn or one other highly-ranked, private institution.
 I found that UConn graduates were getting a great education and being hired by the same companies as the alumni from other MBA programs,” she said.
 “But UConn’s tuition was a fraction of the cost of the others.”
 Continue Reading

 Three UConn graduate-level business programs ranked very highly in a study comparing colleges and universities throughout North America.
 Continue Reading